-If you want to use your own package server, you can use a description that specifies its URL:
+If you want to use your own package repository,

 Sometimes you live on the bleeding edge and need to use packages that haven’t been formally released yet.
 Maybe your package itself is still in development and is using other packages that are being developed at the same time.
 To make that easier, you can depend directly on a package stored in a Git repository.